brunodrugowick/kindle-calendar-reader/README.md

 >_NOTE_: You must alse append the `/setup` at the end of the host because that's where the app expects to get the
 > redirection back from the provider with the `code` to exchange for an access token.

 ### Token(s)

 This is **not** a multi-tenant application.
 You currently can set up one Google account to view events from.
-When you hit the `/setup` endpoint (or when the app detects that there's no tokens available), you get a a chance to configure a token that will be used to request calendar events on your behalf.
+When you hit the `/setup` endpoint (or when the app detects that there are no tokens configured), you get a chance to configure a token that will be used to request calendar events on your behalf.

 > _NOTE_: your credentials never leave your computer, this is safe to use, I'm not tricking you.
 But I must say
 > that if you don't understand how all this works, you better not use this app at all.